-Students must have obtained an average percentage of 60% for third-year modules in History of Art.
+Students must have obtained a minimum of 60% for each of the modules KSGS312 and KSGS322.

-On completion of the curriculum for this programme, students should be able to a) demonstrate their ability to do independent research within the framework of art-historical methods and prove that they are able to represent their research in the form of a dissertation, assignments, seminars, within group discussions, as well as in formal oral presentations; demonstrate a thorough knowledge of the various fields of study and relevant paradigms in order to compare and synthesize them into an independent stance/point of view.
+On completion of the curriculum for this programme, students should be able to a) demonstrate their ability to do independent research within the framework of art-historical methods and prove that they are able to represent their

+- research in the form of a dissertation, assignments, seminars, within group discussions, as well as in formal oral presentations: - demonstrate a thorough knowledge of the various fields of study and relevant paradigms in order to compare and synthesize them into an independent stance/point of view.